EMERGING MARKETS-Brazil stocks, currency weaken on political concerns

 By Bruno Federowski

-SAO PAULO, June 12 Brazil's stocks and currency slipped on Monday as traders feared lengthy legal proceedings against President Michel Temer could further delay the implementation of his reform agenda.
+SAO PAULO, June 12 (Reuters) - Brazil's stocks and currency slipped on Monday as traders feared lengthy legal proceedings against President Michel Temer could further delay the implementation of his reform agenda.

 The top electoral court on Friday dismissed a case that threatened to unseat Temer, giving him some breathing room but potentially lengthening a political crisis.
 Temer is being investigated separately by federal prosecutors for corruption, obstruction of justice and racketeering.